leeway00/non-linear-cointegration/README.md

 **Research Target:**

 1. The primary purpose is to analyze and model the non-linearity of cointegration from pairs trading.
 Please refer to `nonlinearcoint_pairs_trading.pdf` for the analysis result.
-I haven't run backtesting based on these models since the research is primarily focused on the robustness of the statistical arbitrage opportunity (e.g., whether the cointegrated relationship can be better captured/modeled at the out-of-sample).
+I haven't run backtesting based on these models since the research is primarily focused on the robustness of the statistical arbitrage opportunity (e.g., whether the cointegrated relationship can be better captured/modeled).
 For my research on trading signals at pairs trading, please take a look at [Copula Pairs Trading Strategy](https://github.com/leeway00/FINM_33150_Final_Project/blob/master/Notebook.ipynb), where the entire Section 2 (signal generation using Archimedean Mixture Copula with Non-Parametric Marginal) is my contribution.

 2. The second target is to explore and implement the two non-linear cointegration models.
 For the Python implementation of the Seo test for T-VECM, I mainly referenced Sitgler's algorithm from R (tsDyn package).
 Functional Coefficient Cointegration (Xiao, 2009) is implemented with truncated Gaussian distribution as a kernel function.